 Dr. Chundru spent ten years as a Deputy Chief Medical Examiner and is the product of one of the nation’s best fellowship programs in Forensic Pathology.
 He is a sought-after lecturer and he has been featured on television appearances with Dr. Sanjay Gupta, on A&E’s The First 48 Hours, and in local news interviews.
 He combines proficiency in his chosen profession and a strong ability to communicate in an evidence-based, clear, and authoritative manner throughout the complete medical malpractice investigation process.

 Clients usually start with a free consultation, during which they will talk about the issues of the case, and Dr. Chundru will provide his feedback.
 This approach allows clients to learn early in the process whether and how Dr. Chundru can support their work.

 When clients are ready to engage Dr. Chundru’s services, he may conduct a private or second autopsy, a review of pertinent resources, or both.
 If an autopsy is necessary, Dr. Chundru will schedule the procedure with the client and coordinate with the funeral home selected by the family of the loved one.
 Please note that his autopsy services are only available in Texas, Utah, and Nevada.

-With most cases where Dr. Chundru serves as a medical malpractice expert witness, he will review a variety of relevant resources that include:
+In most cases where Dr. Chundru serves as a medical malpractice expert witness, he will review a variety of relevant resources that include:

 - Medical records.